dgaydukov/cert-aws/files/sa.md

 Concurrency Scaling - if turned on, add transient cluster (take incremental snapshot to s3 and spin new cluster form it in seconds, we can take incremental cause backup automatically enabled so we already have full snapshot) when queues are full.
 For every 24 hours of running cluster you accrue 1 hour of free transient cluster.
 Just like rds, RedShift supports snapshots (both automatic and manual).
 Internally each node using ebs to store data, but you can create s3 backups.
+Cross-Region Snapshot - automated or manual copy of data into another aws region.
+If you created encrypted db (select KMS encryption when you create cluster), you can't transfer keys between regions (KMS bound to region where it was created).
+In this case you have to configure snapshot copy grant - redshift would create snapshot, decrypt it, then copy to another region and encrypt it with KMS key from that region.
 For encryption it uses four-tier hierarchy of encryption keys.
 These keys are: master/cluster/database/data encryption keys Redshift Spectrum - allows you to query data in s3, it's serverless just like Athena, so you pay for resources you consume.
 So it basically allows you to separate storage & compute.
 You can also use it to insert data into redshift from s3.